 0xDEAFBEEF

-Guide for Reconstructing Media
+Guide for Reconstructing Media: Series 0 -5

+The following guide applies to Series 0 - 5: Synth Poems, Angular, Transmission, Entropy, Glitchbox and Advection.
 Summary: obtain the C source code and token's random hash value from Ethereum blockchain.
 Replace the 'seed' variable with this hash where indicated.
 Compile and run the program,obtaining the raw output (BMP and WAV files).
 Encode the raw output to MP4,MP3 using ffmpeg.

 Step 1: Obtain the C source code file and your token's random hash value